Darnokiv/WFS_Downloader/README.md

 ## License
-This project is open source and available under the [...
-License]().
+This project is open source and available under the [GNUv3.0 License](LICENSE.md).